stephengaito/ti/README.rst

 - Short: ``s``
 - Syntax: ``ti (s|status)``

-Gives short human readable message on the current status, i.e., whether anything is being tracked currently or not.
+Gives short human-readable message on the current status, i.e., whether anything is being tracked currently or not.
 Example::

     $ ti on conqering-the-world